THE

 The time is ripe for another counterculture revolution

-But today mind control is coded into algorithms.
+Mind control is coded into algorithms.
 Anxiety is rampant.
 Loneliness, an epidemic.
 We’re medicated but not healed.
 Stimulated but not awake.
 Disillusioned.
 Disconnected.
-Desperate.
 We are not well.

 And into the void, psychedelics have returned.

 No longer fringe, therapists prescribe LSD for PTSD, addiction, and depression.
-Mushrooms are marketed as quick, Instagrammable wellness hacks.
-Microdosing in Silicon Valley is mainstream.
+Mushrooms are marketed as quick-fix, Instagrammable wellness hacks.
+Microdosing in Silicon Valley has gone mainstream.
 Everyone is desperate for a way out.
 A cure.

-Enter The Divine Rascal—a TV series that dramatizes where and how it all began: the original untold story of LSD.
+Enter The Divine Rascal—a TV series that dramatizes where and how it all began.

-But this isn't only a story about whether LSD “works."
+But this isn't just a story about whether LSD “works."
 It's an examination of what happens after.
-When the trip ends.
-And you come back down.
-And the mountains are still the mountains, the job is still the job, your friends and family are no different than they were yesterday, but YOU ARE.
+When the trip ends and you come back down.
+And the mountains are still the mountains, the job is still the job, your friends and family are no different, but YOU are.

-The Divine Rascal lives in that tension.
-In the brutal in-between.
-Between revelation and reintegration.
+The Divine Rascal lives in the brutal in-between.
+Between knowing everything and knowing nothing.
+Between infinite love and unbearable loneliness.
+Between breakthrough and breakdown.

 Hollingshead had the right drug in the wrong decade.
 But he was never wrong about the power—and controversy—it would have for generations to come.